 My book project, Senseless Violence and the Aesthetics of the Margins, is about violence and emotion in post-1945 American fiction and art.
 I have written about contemporary fiction, violence, the avant-garde, affect studies, feminist theory, and aesthetics for venues including Signs: Journal of Women in Culture and Society, South Atlantic Review, the minnesota review, and the Los Angeles Review of Books.
 I have additional research and teaching interests in the digital humanities, gender and sexuality studies, critical race theory, queer theory, new media writing, digital pedagogy, and rhetoric and composition.

-I am co-editor of a special issue of LIT: Literature Interpretation Theory devoted to the theme of “Violent Feelings,” and I co-edit TECHStyle, an online forum about digital humanities, new media writing, literary studies, and digital pedagogy.
+I am co-editor of a special issue of LIT: Literature Interpretation Theory devoted to the theme of “Violent Feelings,” a Contributing Editor at ASAP/J, and co-editor of TECHStyle, an online forum about digital humanities, new media writing, literary studies, and digital pedagogy.